A ketogenic diet for beginners

-It’s written by Dr. Andreas Eenfeldt, MD, with the latest major update on November 27, 2018.1 Additional research and fact-checking by Paul Rutkovskis.
-It was medically reviewed by Dr. Bret Scher, MD, on November 25, 2018.
+It’s written by Dr. Andreas Eenfeldt, MD, with the latest major update on December 18, 2020.
+Additional research and fact-checking by Franziska Spritzler, RD, CDE and Paul Rutkovskis.
+It was medically reviewed by Dr. Bret Scher, MD, on December 18, 2020.1

 The guide contains scientific references.
 You can find these in the notes throughout the text, and click the links to read the peer-reviewed scientific papers.
 When appropriate we include a grading of the strength of the evidence, with a link to our policy on this.
 Our evidence-based guides are updated at least once per year to reflect and reference the latest science on the topic.

 All our evidence-based health guides are written or reviewed by medical doctors who are experts on the topic.
 To stay unbiased, we show no ads, sell no products and take no money from industry.2 We’re fully funded by the people, via an optional membership.3

 The guide is written for adults with health issues, including obesity, that could benefit from a ketogenic diet.

 Controversial topics related to a keto diet, and our take on them, include saturated fats, cholesterol, whole grains, red meat, salt, whether the brain needs carbohydrates and restricting calories for weight loss.